selective-php/zip-responder/README.md

 archives and the files inside them.
 A [ZipArchive](https://www.php.net/manual/en/class.ziparchive.php) does not support "memory mapped files", like PHP streams.
 You can only access local files with ZipArchive.
-For this purpose, you can create a temporary file, or you can use an existing file from your file system.
+For this purpose, you can create a temporary file, or you can use an existing file from the filesystem.

 ```php
 use ZipArchive;